Property Family Dispute Resolution is a process designed to help you to reach an agreement about splitting up assets after you separate.

-It is unlike Parenting Family Dispute Resolution.
 Parenting Family Dispute Resolution is a process designed to help parents to work out the best arrangements to care for their child after they separate.
 Parents should participate in Parenting Family Dispute Resolution as often as they need to resolve disputes about the best way to parent as co-parents or when they need help to update their Parenting Plan.
 Why you need a parenting plan.

-What to expect in Session One
+What Can I expect in Mediation Session One?

 On the first session, we will be working to establish the asset pool, to discuss the considerations that you would each like the other to take into account and considering your proposals for the property settlement.